The Client-Side Scanner Becomes the Message Layer

 The Council still reached its own position on the permanent regulation in November 2025.
 Its position includes risk assessments, prevention duties, reporting, removal and blocking mechanisms, a proposed EU Centre, and child-abuse indicators that companies can use for voluntary activities.
 In other words, the policy problem did not vanish with the interim-law vote.
 The permanent question remains: what detection infrastructure is lawful, effective, targeted, auditable, and compatible with encrypted private communications?

 The United Kingdom is moving through a related but distinct online-safety regime.
-Ofcom's 2026 illegal-content duties under the Online Safety Act require in-scope services to assess illegal-harm risks, mitigate and manage those risks, remove illegal content when aware of it, and maintain complaints and reporting processes.
-Ofcom's public guidance is risk-based, but the same practical tension returns for encrypted or private spaces: how does a service show that it is reducing illegal harm without turning private communications into a default inspection surface?
+Ofcom's 2026 illegal-content duties under the Online Safety Act require in-scope services to assess illegal-harm risks, mitigate and manage those risks, keep written risk-assessment records, swiftly remove illegal content when aware of it, and maintain complaints and reporting processes.
+Ofcom's June 25, 2026 guidance is risk-based and includes child sexual exploitation and abuse, grooming, image-based CSAM, CSAM URLs, intimate image abuse, cyberflashing, and other priority offences.
+It also says some large services may need specific automated tools to detect and remove CSAM or prevent users encountering it.
+That is still not a blanket rule that every private message must be client-side scanned, but the same practical tension returns for encrypted or private spaces: how does a service show that it is reducing illegal harm without turning private communications into a default inspection surface?

 Why the Endpoint Matters